practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 array composed of three strings, we now have an array that consists of elements that each have their own type.

-Although I've shown the contents of each object as text-based strings in the above diagram for the sake of readability, the MessagePack format does not assume that the data associated with extended types will be text-based.
-The decision of how to process this data (if at all) is left up to the decoder.
+Although I've illustrated the contents of each object as text-based strings for the sake of readability, the MessagePack format does not assume that the data associated with abstract types will be text-based.
+The decision of how to process this data is left up to the decoder.

-FIXME: LINK A REFERENCE IMPLEMENTATION

 Without getting into too many details, let's consider how abstract data types might be handled in a real Ruby program that processed